Kubernetes core concepts for Azure Kubernetes Service (AKS)

 Nodes and node pools

-||The Kubernetes agent that processes the orchestration requests from the cluster master and scheduling of running the requested containers.|
+||The Kubernetes agent that processes the orchestration requests from the control plane and scheduling of running the requested containers.|

-- Virtual networking is handled by the kube-proxy on each node.
+|kube-proxy||Handles virtual networking on each node.
 The proxy routes network traffic and manages IP addressing for services and pods.|

 aks-engine to configure and deploy a Kubernetes cluster that meets your current needs.

 AKS uses node resources to help the node function as part of your cluster.
 This usage can create a discrepancy between your node's total resources and the allocatable resources in AKS.
 Remember this information when setting requests and limits for user deployed pods.

 To maintain node performance and functionality, AKS reserves resources on each node.
 As a node grows larger in resources, the resource reservation grows due to a higher need for management of user-deployed pods.

 Using AKS add-ons such as Container Insights (OMS) will consume additional node resources.